Ad Noctum: Chapter 9

 “The A-corder seems to think you’re okay,” Volker whispered.
 “I’d feel better if you said something, though.”

-“Nothing,” Rush said, smiling faintly.
-“I’ve not incorporated it into the drive.”
+Rush smiled faintly.
+“Nothing.
+I’ve not incorporated it into the drive.”

 Volker shot him a skeptical look, but leaned over to inspect the array in the central column.
 Near the bottom was a translucent piece of red stone, its complex curves and planes suggesting a little flame, trapped within a crystal lattice.
-With great care, Volker reached in and gently pulled it free.

 No immediately obvious disasters occurred.

-He held it up for Rush’s inspection.
+He lifted it to the light for Rush’s inspection.

-The mathematician nodded, and held out his hand.
-Volker placed it in his palm.
-Rush curled cool fingertips around its shaped surfaces.
+Volker placed the crystal in his palm and Rush curled cool fingertips around its shaped surfaces.
 His hand dropped to the center of his chest.

 It seemed like he just wanted to hold it.